researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 Examples of configuration files can be found at the `/home/combodroid/artifact/Configs_alpha` directory.
 We'll further provide detailed instructions in our public Github repo.
+In our pre-built VM image, many properties in the example configuration files need no modification when running other apps.
+Suppose we want to run beta variant (semi-automatically) of ComboDroid on an app (package name `A.B.C`), whose APK file is stored at `/home/combodroid/aut.apk`, for 60 minutes with a 10-minute time limit of automaton mining phase of each iteration.
-In our pre-built VM image, for the example (running beta variant on the `aut.jar` apk file) you only need to copy a random example configuration file, and change the following proerties to:
+We only need to copy an example configuration file, and change the following proerties to:

 * `subject-dir=/home/combodroid`;
 * `apk-name=aut.jar`;
 * `ComboDroid-type=beta`;
+* `package-name=A.B.C`
 * `running-minutes=60`; and
 * `modeling-minutes=10`.